Alloy Steel Round Bar – EN 19

 EN36C gives a hard case with a strong core, whilst retaining a remarkable degree of toughness.

-It is suitable for roller and ball bearings of extra light section, aero plane and motor crankshafts requiring hard surfaces for roller paths, connecting rods with case-hardened ends, as well as highly stressed gudgeon pins, gears and certain types of collets.
+It will be suitable for roller and ball bearings of extra light section, aero plane and motor crankshafts requiring hard surfaces for roller paths, connecting rods with case-hardened ends, as well as highly stressed gudgeon pins, gears and certain types of collets.

 Alloy Steel EN 47